mburger-stsci/nexoclom2/docs/source/nexoclom2/inputfiles.rst

 speeddist.sigma [Required]
     Standard deviation of the distribution in km/s.

+.. _maxwellian:

 Maxwellian Distribution
 -----------------------

-Packet speeds are chosen from a Maxwellian distribution given by:
+Packet speeds are chosen from a Maxwellian flux distribution given by:

 .. math::
     :nowrap: